+- (1) physician assistant;

+- (2) licensed or unlicensed health care provider; and

-(h) Failure to supervise a physician's assistant or failure to supervise a physician under any agreement with the board.
+- (3) physician under any agreement with the board.

-(i) Aiding or abetting an unlicensed person in the practice of medicine, except that it is not a violation of this paragraph for a physician to employ, supervise, or delegate functions to a qualified person who may or may not be required to obtain a license or registration to provide health services if that person is practicing within the scope of that person's license or registration or delegated authority.
+- (i) Aiding or abetting an unlicensed person in the practice of medicine, except that it is not a violation of this paragraph for a physician to employ, supervise, or delegate functions to a qualified person who may or may not be required to obtain a license or registration to provide health services if that person is practicing within the scope of that person's license or registration or delegated authority.

+- (i) Adjudication by a court of competent jurisdiction, within or outside this state, as:

+- (1) mentally incompetent;

+- (2) mentally ill;

+- (3) developmentally disabled;

-(j) Adjudication as mentally incompetent, mentally ill or developmentally disabled, or as a chemically dependent person, a person dangerous to the public, a sexually dangerous person, or a person who has a sexual psychopathic personality by a court of competent jurisdiction, within or without this state.
-Such adjudication shall automatically suspend a license for the duration thereof unless the board orders otherwise.
+- (4) a chemically dependent person;

+- (5) a person dangerous to the public;

+- (6) a sexually dangerous person; or

+- (7) a person who has a sexual psychopathic personality.

+Such adjudication shall automatically suspend a license for the duration of the adjudication unless the board orders otherwise.

-(k) Engaging in unprofessional conduct.
-Unprofessional conduct shall include any departure from or the failure to conform to the minimal standards of acceptable and prevailing medical practice in which proceeding actual injury to a patient need not be established.
+- (k) Conduct that departs from or fails to conform to the minimal standards of acceptable and prevailing medical practice in which case proof of actual injury need not be established.

-(l) Inability to practice medicine with reasonable skill and safety to patients by reason of illness, drunkenness, use of drugs, narcotics, chemicals or any other type of material or as a result of any mental or physical condition, including deterioration through the aging process or loss of motor skills.
+- (l) Inability to practice medicine with reasonable skill and safety to patients by reason of the following, including but not limited to:

+- (1) illness;

+- (2) intoxication;

+- (3) use of drugs, narcotics, chemicals, or any other type of substance;

+- (4) mental condition;

+- (5) physical condition;

+- (6) diminished cognitive ability;

+- (7) loss of motor skills; or

+- (8) deterioration through the aging process.

-(m) Revealing a privileged communication from or relating to a patient except when otherwise required or permitted by law.
+- (m) Revealing a privileged communication from or relating to a patient except when otherwise required or permitted by law.

-(n) Failure by a doctor of osteopathy to identify the school of healing in the professional use of the doctor's name by one of the following terms: osteopathic physician and surgeon, doctor of osteopathy, or D.O.

-(o) Improper management of medical records, including failure to maintain adequate medical records, to comply with a patient's request made pursuant to sections 144.291 to 144.298 or to furnish a medical record or report required by law.

-(p) Fee splitting, including without limitation:

-(1) paying, offering to pay, receiving, or agreeing to receive, a commission, rebate, or remuneration, directly or indirectly, primarily for the referral of patients or the prescription of drugs or devices;

-(2) dividing fees with another physician or a professional corporation, unless the division is in proportion to the services provided and the responsibility assumed by each professional and the physician has disclosed the terms of the division;

-(3) referring a patient to any health care provider as defined in sections 144.291 to 144.298 in which the referring physician has a "financial or economic interest," as defined in section 144.6521, subdivision 3, unless the physician has disclosed the physician's financial or economic interest in accordance with section 144.6521; and

-(4) dispensing for profit any drug or device, unless the physician has disclosed the physician's own profit interest.
+- (n) Failure by a doctor of osteopathic medicine to identify the school of healing in the professional use of the doctor's name by one of the following terms: osteopathic physician and surgeon, doctor of osteopathic medicine, or D.O. - (o) Improper management of medical records, including failure to maintain adequate medical records, to comply with a patient's request made pursuant to sections 144.291 to 144.298 or to furnish a medical record or report required by law. - (p) Fee splitting, including without limitation: - (1) paying, offering to pay, receiving, or agreeing to receive, a commission, rebate, or remuneration, directly or indirectly, primarily for the referral of patients or the prescription of drugs or devices; - (2) dividing fees with another physician or a professional corporation, unless the division is in proportion to the services provided and the responsibility assumed by each professional and the physician has disclosed the terms of the division; - (3) referring a patient to any health care provider as defined in sections 144.291 to 144.298 in which the referring physician has a "financial or economic interest," as defined in section 144.6521, subdivision 3, unless the physician has disclosed the physician's financial or economic interest in accordance with section 144.6521; and - (4) dispensing for profit any drug or device, unless the physician has disclosed the physician's own profit interest.